rabailshafeeq/retail-analytics-recommendation-system/README.md

 ![Top Customers](images/top_customers.png)

-This chart shows the most frequent buyers.
-These customers are valuable for retention strategies and loyalty programs as they contribute significantly to repeat revenue.
+This visualization highlights customers with the highest number of orders.
+These customers are critical for retention strategies and loyalty programs.

 ---

-### Top Countries by Number of Orders
+### Top Countries by Orders

 ![Top Countries](images/top_countries.png)

-This visualization identifies geographic demand distribution.
-It helps businesses understand which regions generate the most sales and where to focus expansion efforts.
+This chart shows geographic distribution of orders, helping identify key markets and expansion opportunities.

 ---